 Yo Scale | Pentatonic scale used in gagaku and other traditional Japanese music.

-Gagaku, especially the beginning of pieces, is characterized by a uniquely Japanese pulse known as breath rhythm: take a deep breath, hold it briefly and then exhale it.
+Gagaku pieces, especially the beginning sections, are characterized by a uniquely Japanese pulse known as breath rhythm: take a deep breath, hold it briefly and then exhale it.
 Obviously, this type of pulse can't be counted or measured with a metronome and requires extensive rehearsal and careful listening to the other musicians to coordinate.

 Currently, traditional gagaku is performed two ways: